ckachigian/scripts/README.md

 # scripts
 These are some scripts that I have found useful over time.
 I am in the process of cleaning up the scripts and publishing.
 I will also use this as an opportunity to sharpen my PowerShell skills since its been a few years since I’ve had to do anything meaningful with PowerShell.
 Thanks for your patience and I hope you find the contents useful.

+Goals of this project:
+- Sharpen and enhance my scripting skills
+- Deliver a projects that’s useful to the community
-New goal for the PowerShell Scripts: ensure the scripts work well when run both synchronously and asynchronously.
+- For the PowerShell Scripts: ensure the scripts work well when run both synchronously and asynchronously.
 This is something I will add to the scripts over time.
+- Ensure Script output is consistent across Windows, MacOS and Linux.
+This will help for use in 3rd party systems or when needing a standard output from programmatic use, ie: APIs.
+This should also reduce the need for output manipulation.

 **Testing on Windows based systems**
 Open PowerShell and set the execution policy: